Aller-Couleur/handlebars-i18n/readme.md

 **Example:**

-*This defines that all prices for all languages is represented as Dollar:*
+This defines that all prices for all languages are represented as Dollar:

 ```
  HandlebarsI18next.configure("all", "PriceFormat", {currency: "USD"});
 ```

-*This defines that all prices for all languages is represented as Dollar, but that for language French the currency is Euro:*
+This defines that all prices for all languages are represented as Dollar, but that for language French the currency is Euro:

 ```
  HandlebarsI18next.configure([